Corprate Bias Ratings

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 Patagonia canceled a contract with a client due to the client hosting a GOP fundraiser involving Representative Jim Jordan (OH-04) and then-Representative Mark Meadows (1).
-Patagonia has received a score of 95 on the Corporate Equality Index from the Human Rights Campaign (HRC).
-Among other policies, this rating indicates that the company vets suppliers according to LGBTQ protections (2).
+Patagonia received a score of 95 on the Human Rights Campaign’s Corporate Equality Index.
+Among other commitments, the company has a written policy pledging to vet vendors for LGBTQ policies (2)(3).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.